Thomas A. Wright Sr.: Religious Education and Ministry

-In 1946, Thomas A. Wright Sr. enrolled in Florida Memorial College in Miami Gardens, Florida as a veteran.
+In 1946, Thomas A. Wright Sr. enrolled in Florida Memorial College in St. Augustine, Florida as a veteran.
 His first semester would be spent completing the requirements to attain a high school diploma.
 Thomas A. Wright’s wife would also go on to attend Florida Memorial College.
 The third child of Thomas A. Wright Sr., Philoron, as well as his fourth and final child, LaVon, was born during his time at Florida Memorial College.
 Wright was ordained as a preacher in 1948 in his second year of college.
 He would complete his studies at Florida Memorial College in 1950 as an honor student and, in 1951, Wright would enroll in the Howard University School of Religion in Washington D.C.